diepes/EngAssNginx/README.md

 # ToDo

  1. SSL cert + Domain name
  1. ASG > 1 instance.
+(Rolling updates)
  1. Split out monitoring from main LB.
+ 1. PrivateLink s3 - docker pull (Remove Nat GW's)
+ 1. WAF on LB, or CloudFront+WAF

 # Exercise (Infra)

 ## Use Ansible and/or Terraform to automate the process of creating an AWS EC2 instance and
 complete the following tasks:
  1. The deployment should take AWS credentials and AWS region as input parameters.
+    - Done.
+Set env vars.
+AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY
  2. A VPC with the required networking, don't use the default VPC.
     - Done
  3. Provision a “t2.micro” EC2 instance, with an OS of your choice.
-    - Done
+    - Done (ASG - auto replace on LB health failure)
  4. Change the security group of the instance to ensure its security level.
     - Done: Ingress only LB tcp/80 and tcp/82 and limit to LB sg.
-       - Setup SSM role to connect to instnance for debug etc. through AWS console
+       - Setup SSM role to connect to instance for debug etc. through AWS console
        - Outound only allow https to pull container.
           - Pull nginx container from public.ecr.aws.
           - Future AWS PrivateGW s3.
  5. Change the OS/Firewall settings of the started instance to further enhance its security level.
     - Done.
 IPTABLES, INPUT policy DROP, limit to rfc1918 ip's.